PetrGlad/emmate/README.md

 # emmate

-Off grid MIDI editor with following goals:
+Grid-less MIDI editor with following goals:

 * Not a DAW: MIDI is the input, MIDI is exported (I would like it to be but will not have enough time for that).
 * Do not care (much) about measures.
 Primarily aimed at piano real time recordings without explicit tempo/bars.